 The cenotaph itself faces inward and has a stone floor platform 18" or three steps above grade.
 The steps are defined by square plinths and end walls which contain round bronze plaques.
 The plinths have a hole drilled in the center for the installation of a flagpole during ceremonies.
-The northwest end wall boasts the logo for the American Legion, while the southeast wall holds a plaque with the logo of the American Legion Auxiliary.
+The northwest end wall boasts the logo for the American Legion, while the southeast wall boasts the logo of the American Legion Auxiliary.